jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/5 Complete Example Scripts.md

 -   You will need to fill the array elements in the Creation Kit with the chosen creatures.
 -   Then you will need to choose for each instance of the script whether the boolean property should be false or true, this setting process shows up a simple checkmark box in the editor.

-## A helper script with functions to get the current moonphase, sync between the two moons and day of the week\[[edit](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&veaction=edit&section=14 "Edit section: A helper script with functions to get the current moonphase, sync between the two moons and day of the week") | [edit source](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&action=edit&section=14 "Edit section: A helper script with functions to get the current moonphase, sync between the two moons and day of the week")\]
+## A helper script with functions to get the current moonphase, sync between the two moons and day of the week

 ```
 Scriptname ExtendedUtility